Epigraphy at Warwick

 - Peter Liddel & Polly Low, eds, Inscriptions and their Uses in Greek and Latin Literature (2013)

-- Christopher Eyre, The Use of Documents in Pharaonic Egypt (in press, 2013)
+- Christopher Eyre, The Use of Documents in Pharaonic Egypt (2013)

 David Fearn is currently investigating epigraphic and non-epigraphic means of memorializing athletic and other achievements in late archaic and early classical Greece, looking at crossovers between poetry and material culture in a diverse range of contexts.
 Building on his previous contextual studies of epinician poetry (Bacchylides: Politics, Performance, Poetic Tradition (2007); Aegina: Contexts for Choral Lyric Poetry (ed., 2010)), he is developing a broader view of the similarities and differences, tensions and complementarities, between material modes of commemoration, via inscriptions and sculpture, and non-material, orally delivered, poetic modes.
 A paper entitled 'Kleos v Stone?
 Lyric Poetry and Contexts for Memorialization' is published in the proceedings of the 2009 University of Manchester Literature and Epigraphy Conference, edited by Polly Low and Peter Liddel, Inscriptions and their uses in Greek and Latin Literature (OSAD series, 2013).